 “Men often mistake these attributes for weakness and believe women are not as qualified to lead.
 This results in women being promoted less frequently than men, or men purposely oppressing women.”

 Valloton’s view of leadership would seem to suggest that unless you are in some form of significant leadership within the Church, you are not empowered to contribute to the advancement of the kingdom in any meaningful way.
-But the purpose of leadership is supposed to be to empower the saints, it is “to equip the saints for the work of ministry” (Ephesians 4:12) not for self-promotion or to do all the ministry themselves.
+But the purpose of leadership is supposed to be “to equip the saints for the work of ministry” (Ephesians 4:12, emphasis added), not for self-promotion or to do all the ministry themselves.

 “But I want you to understand that the head of every man is Christ, the head of a wife is her husband, and the head of Christ is God.”
 (1 Corinthians 11:3)

-As those who have repented of our rebellion against God and submitted ourselves joyfully to his leadership and his ordering of authority in the world, we need to stay alert to Satan’s ploys to lead us after his own ways by appealing to our sinful nature.
+As those who have repented of our rebellion against God and submitted ourselves joyfully to His leadership and His ordering of authority in the world, we need to stay alert to Satan’s ploys to lead us after his ways by appealing to our sinful nature.
 More than this, we need to be champions of the wisdom of God’s ways, even in the face of intimidation and scorn from a world that is growing darker and more confused.